asdf1011/bdec/docs/source/tutorial.rst

 Getting started
 ---------------

-To start, it is an excellent idea to attempt decoding of a small and simple file in the target format.
+To start, it is a good idea to attempt to decode a small and simple file in the target format.
 If you have access to an editor capable of creating files in the format, create (and save) an empty document.
-For this tutorial, I created a small 5x5 white png image.
+For this tutorial, I created a small `5x5 white png image`_.

 We start by creating a new xml document, named png.xml::